naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 #### For interviewers:

 * Companies can save time and effort on interviews because the first half of the day can be handled with minimal involvement by employees.
 If the interviewers decide that the project and walk-through is insufficient, the company can decide to end the interview early, while still having a decent signal on a candidate's coding, problem-solving, and technical communication skills.
-* Unlike the Take-Home or the System Design, you are putting pressure on the candidate to *prove that* *they can actually code in the timeframe provided.* We're often given the advice to "show, don't tell" when creating a resume for a potential employer -- and this test is a great example of that.
+* Unlike the Take-Home or the System Design, you are putting pressure on the candidate to *prove that* *they can actually code in the timeframe provided.* We can be reasonably sure they didn't get outside help.
+We're often given the advice to "show, don't tell" when creating a resume for a potential employer -- and this test is a great example of that.
 * Multiple phases in the project allow for very skilled senior candidates to demonstrate their skill and speed, while setting a reasonable bar for most candidates.
 * It provides a grounded, focused conversation for the System Design Question.
 The problem is well known, the candidate has spent 3 hours iterating and trying to solve the problem -- so both sides would have plenty of topics to discuss
 * The interviewers don't need to review the code asynchronously, unlike take-homes.
 They ask the candidate to demo the app and run the test suite (if it exists), and then they ask the candidate to present a walk-through of their code and they work through it together.
 It fits nicely into the slot of 1 interview that would have otherwise be spent doing LeetCode interviews anyway.
 * Doing the programming project knocks out the technical portion, allowing the rest of the interviewers to focus on system design or behavioral interviews -- which are also very relevant in a senior role.
 We skip the suite of 2-in-1 LeetCode interviews, and we can dismiss using the *law-of-averages* as a way to select candidates to hire.

 ## A Sample Programming Project